DIYbiosphere/sphere/docs/about/about.md

 ---
 layout: docs
 permalink: /docs/about/
-title: Draft
+title: About
-summary:
+summary: The About Us section explains how the project is managed and developed
 ---

-hello thi is the about